Croatan: 19th century

-Historian Malinda Maynor (Lumbee) wrote that, in 1890, a group of about 100 people who identified as Croatan descendants, or Lumbees, left Robeson County, North Carolina, for southern Georgia.
-By building a church and a school for their people outside of the influence of publicly-funded or pre-existing buildings in the area, they established an identity for themselves that subverted the racial barriers of the time which, prior to 1890, had operated under a very clear distinction between "black" and "white."
+Historian Malinda Maynor (Lumbee) wrote that, in 1890, a group of about 100 people who self-identified as Croatan descendants, or Lumbees, left Robeson County, North Carolina, for southern Georgia.
+By building a church and a school for their people outside of the influence of publicly funded or pre-existing buildings in the area, they established an identity for themselves that subverted the racial barriers of the time which, locally prior to 1890, had operated under a very clear distinction between "black" and "white."
 This group, instead, considered themselves to be "Indians."
 They headed back to Bulloch County where they could keep their people together as "Indians."
 They used the segregation of Jim Crow South to develop themselves as an entire community.
 In 1910, the North Carolina state legislature renamed the Croatan Indians in North Carolina to "Cherokee."

 A historical marker placed by the state of Georgia states: "In 1870 a group of Croatan Indians migrated from their homes in Robeson County North Carolina, following the turpentine industry to southeast Georgia.
-Eventually many of the Croatans became tenant farmers for the Adabelle Trading Company, growing cotton and tobacco.
+Eventually, many of the Croatans became tenant farmers for the Adabelle Trading Company, growing cotton and tobacco.
 The Croatan community established the Mt.
 Zion Baptist Church in Adabelle, as well as a school and a nearby cemetery.
 After the collapse of the Adabelle Trading Company, the Croatans faced both economic hardship and social injustice.
 As a result, most members of the community returned to North Carolina by 1920."